-- 19. Location and the method of landfill operation can be regulated at the national level.
+- 19. Landfill locations and operating methods can be regulated at the national level.
 Under the New Zealand Resource Management Act (1991), for example, landfills cannot be developed near the coast without a permit.
-In many countries, the selection of landfill sites requires an environmental impact assessment.
-Other countries, such as Brazil and the Philippines, prohibit open dumping. - 20.
-Disasters such as earthquakes, typhoons and tsunami can result in a large increase of marine litter.
-Many governments thus prepared disaster debris management plans to help prevent litter from entering waterways and to assist removal after disaster events. - 21.
-To reduce waste entering in the ocean, national and local governments have implemented recycling and separation policies.
-These policies could also request businesses to make source separation of recyclable materials as well as to subscribe to recycling services. - 22.
-While reduction needs to be prioritized, environmentally sound incineration technologies including waste-to-energy can be used as a means of waste disposal.
-For example, Japan's Waste Management and Public Cleansing Law (2001) provide incentives for facilities to use waste to energy methods.
+In many countries, landfill site selection must be supported by an environmental impact assessment.
+Some countries, such as Brazil and the Philippines, prohibit open dumping. - 20.
+Disasters such as earthquakes, typhoons and tsunamis can result in a large increase in marine litter.
+Many Governments have therefore prepared disaster debris management plans to help prevent litter from entering waterways and facilitate its removal after disaster events. - 21.
+To reduce the quantity of waste entering the ocean, national and local governments have implemented recycling and waste separation policies.
+Such policies could also request businesses to separate recyclable materials at source or subscribe to recycling services. - 22.
+While reduction needs to be prioritized, environmentally sound incineration technologies, including waste-to-energy, can be used as a means of waste disposal.
+Japan, for example, has a Waste Management and Public Cleansing Law (2001) that provides incentives for facilities to use waste-to-energy methods.